ur369eth/ur369.eth/README.md

 **_Procedure_**

-- Click on "Transfer" button corresponding to tne respective urToken field
+- Click on "Transfer" button corresponding to tne respective urToken
 - Enter the amount of urTokens to transfer
 - Enter recipient address
 - Input respective Sign Key
-- Click 'Transfer' button and confirm the Tx on the wallet
+- Click 'Transfer' button and confirm the transaction on the wallet

-### Unprotecting (claiming) Native Tokens
+### Decentralized Unprotection of Native Tokens (Claim)

 **_Description:_** Unprotecting native tokens from the ur369 smart contract to receive native tokens back into your wallet.
 This operation is executed by burning urTokens and automatically receiving native tokens at 1:1 ratio back into your wallet.